This site contains affiliate links. Please see Policies for more information.

-The most important thing to remember when looking for healthy coffee creamer and healthy coffee creamer alternatives is that the 21 Day Fix program is based on you not consuming highly processed foods–and traditional coffee creamer is so very processed.
+The most important thing to remember when looking for healthy coffee creamer and healthy coffee creamer alternatives is that the 21 Day Fix program is based on you not consuming highly processed foods–and coffee creamer is very processed.
 I’ll show you have to properly calculate and count your milk if you are using it, as well what products you can use on the 21 Day Fix that will help you get the results you want.

 Once you find your perfect combination of fix approved ingredients, your morning coffee routine can quickly and easily be checked off the list!

-Why is Traditional Coffee Creamer not Approved?
+Why is Traditional Coffee Creamer not healthy?

 The ingredients.
 There are so many artificial ingredients in traditional coffee creamer that it’s considered a highly processed food.
 I grabbed the nutrition information from the vanilla flavored International Delight so you can see the ingredients: